andrewjahn/AndysBrainBook/docs/ITK-Snap/ITK-Snap_Short_Course/ITK-Snap_02_GUI.rst

 .. note::

-  To check your edits comapred to the underlying anatomy, change the opacity slider, or toggle the overlay on and off by pressing the ``S`` key.
+  To check your edits compared to the underlying anatomy, change the opacity slider, or toggle the overlay on and off by pressing the ``S`` key.
 You can also undo a previous edit by pressing ``CMD+Z`` for Macintosh operating systems, or ``CTL+Z`` on Windows.

 Continue doing this for all of the slices that you believe have been mistakenly labeled.
 When you are finished, save the segmentation by clicking on ``Segmentation -> Save aseg.nii.gz as...`` and saving it into the ``mri`` folder as ``aseg_edits.nii.gz``.